system-storage-manager/ssm/doc/src/backends/btrfs.rst

     Volume in btrfs back-end is actually just btrfs subvolume with the exception of the first volume created on btrfs pool creation, which is the file system itself.
-Subvolumes can only be created on btrfs file system when the it is mounted, but user does not have to worry about that, since **ssm** will automatically mount the file system temporarily in order to create a new subvolume.
+Subvolumes can only be created on btrfs file system when it is mounted, but user does not have to worry about that since **ssm** will automatically mount the file system temporarily in order to create a new subvolume.

     Volume name is used as subvolume path in the btrfs file system and every